-When they returned to the group, they did spend a little bit of time inquiring to make sure no one happened to have a J-liner in their pocket, but of course no one did.
-One person, on hearing about how heavy the box was, suggested it be buried somewhere to keep it safe until someone could come back for it, but between the time that would take and the feasibility of sending someone back before the Federation found out it was missing and went looking for it Saché quickly rejected the idea.
+When they returned to the group, they did spend a little bit of time inquiring if anyone happened to have a J-liner in their pocket, but of course no one did.
+One person, on hearing about how heavy the box was, suggested it be buried somewhere to keep it safe until someone could come back for it.
+But between the time that would take, and the feasibility of sending someone back, before the Federation found out it was missing and went looking for it, Saché quickly rejected the idea.

 By the time she had gathered most of the handmaidens and militia men together to make their next move, afternoon was well underway and everyone was wondering how much longer they could stay in one place out in the open like this.
 “That we’ve been spotted by now there’s no doubt,” said Kladi Hock.
 “It’s only a matter of time before an attack comes.
 We need to find some sort of cover.”